ymeskini/python-patterns/01_mastering_the_tools/05_the_mighty_function/exercises/solution_pure_functions_and_side_effects.md

 Note: I used partial function application to make sure random.choice adheres to the `SelectionFn` type.
 Unfortunately, this is not correctly detected by the type system, so I wrote a comment behind the line to ignore type issues in this case.

-# 2. Classes or functions

-You can find both a object-oriented and function-based solution in `exercise_2_solution_oo.py` and `exercise_2_solution_fn.py` respectively.
-For the object-oriented version, I added a method to the class called `reset_to_factory` that does the job.
-In the functional version, I added a function.

-The funny thing is that the difference between these two solutions is minimal.
-If you look at the function/method itself, they're exactly the same, except that in the object-oriented version the argument is called `self` and in the functional version it's called `laptop`.
-And in the main function, we either call the method with the dot syntax (in the object-oriented version), or we pass the object as an argument (in the functional version).

-The syntax around classes and object is syntactical sugar.
-You can achieve the same thing with functions.
-In fact, even functions are syntactical sugar for lower-level coroutines.
-And if you go even lower than that, you'll end up at the basic Von Neumann computer architecture of the CPU that manipulates memory.
-That something is syntactical sugar doesn't mean that it isn't useful though.
-Sometimes classes are useful because you can structure information with them and group methods together with that information.
-Sometimes, functions are easier because they lead to shorter code and are often easier to test, especially if they're pure functions.